knaaptime/seg_networks/paper/introduction.md

 when seeking to maximize urban integration.

 <!-- Antecedents -->
-## Designing and Measuring Urban Space
+## Urban Infrastructure and Social Interactions

 Since the inception of city planning, the relationship between social interactions and the built environment has been a topic of intense focus for both social scientists and urban designers